HelpingAI/HelpingAI-python/docs/tool_calling.md

 1.  **`@tools` decorator**: The most straightforward way to define a tool directly from a Python function.
 2.  **`Fn` class**: Provides a programmatic approach for creating tool definitions, especially useful for tools that don't map directly to a single Python function or require dynamic creation.
-3.  **OpenAI JSON schema**: For direct compatibility with existing tool definitions in the OpenAI format.
+3.  **Standard tool definition schema**: For direct compatibility with existing tool definitions in the standard tool definition format.

 ### Method 1: The `@tools` Decorator